johnmck95/KettlePal/README.md

 ## Welcome to KettlePal!

-An overbuilt, "_just-for-me_" learning project that was created to keep track of my personal kettlbell workouts, and track progress over time.
+An overbuilt, "_just-for-me_" learning project that was created to keep track of my personal kettlbell workouts and track progress over time.
 Designed as a progressive web app for both mobile and desktop usage.
-Make you you "_Add To Homescreen_" on mobile devices for the best experience.
+Make sure you "_Add To Homescreen_" on mobile devices for the best experience.

 [**Live Deploy Link**](https://kettlepal.netlify.app/)

 ## Feature List

 - JWT Authentication, Registration/Login/Logout, Hashing.
-- Design a workout, track sets as you complete the exercises, then save the workout.
+- Design a workout, track your sets as you complete the workout, then save the activity.
 - View past workouts chronologically, or search by relevant details.
 - Update past workouts at any time.
 - Visualize workout trends over time.